-A hearty and comforting dinner for two, Maple Roasted Chicken Leg Quarters with roasted vegetables baked in the same pan is simple yet packed with flavor.
-Use chicken legs, thighs, or quarters for an easy and delicious meal.
+Roasted Chicken Quarters with maple syrup and roasted vegetables baked in the same pan is easy yet packed full with flavor.
+Use chicken legs, thighs, or quarters for a hearty and comforting chicken for two.

 For the longest time when someone asked what my favorite food was, I didn’t have an answer.